gbadev-org/tonc/content/pages/sndsqr.md

   </table>
 </table>

 Right, and now for *why* this thing's useful.
 Remember that the GBA has no hardware division or floating-point support, so we're left with integers and (if possible) shifts.
-That's why the last term in the last step of eq 18.8 was separated.
+That's why the last term in the last step of {@eq:noterate} was separated.
 The term with *F* gives a rate offset for the base octave, which we need to divide (read: shift) by the octave offset term for the different octaves.
 Remember that integer division truncates, so we need a big numerator for the most accuracy.
 This can be done with a large *C* and by adding an extra term *m*.
-Baseically, this makes it an *m*f fixed point division.
+Basically, this makes it an *m*f fixed point division.
 The workable octave range is −2 to 5, so we take *C*=5.
 The value for *m* is *almost* arbitrary, but needs to be higher than two because of the minimum octave is −2, and a shift can never be negative. *m*=4 will suffice.

 Note that there is *still* a division in there.
 Fortunately, there are only twelve values available for *F*, so might just as well store the whole term in a look-up table.
 The final result is listing 18.1 below.